 For YouTubers and Content Creators

-- Export SRT for YouTube captions: Upload directly to YouTube's subtitle editor
+- SRT for YouTube captions: upload directly into YouTube's subtitle editor

-- Export TXT for blog posts: Copy transcript text into your CMS for SEO-optimized blog content
+- TXT for blog posts: paste into your CMS for SEO-optimized writing

-- Export PDF for show notes: Share with your audience as downloadable show notes
+- PDF for show notes: share as downloadable notes

 For Researchers

-- Export CSV for coding: Import into qualitative analysis software like NVivo or ATLAS.ti
+- CSV for coding: into NVivo or ATLAS.ti

-- Export DOCX for annotation: Add notes and comments during analysis
+- DOCX for annotation: notes and comments during analysis

-- Export TXT for text mining: Use with Python libraries like NLTK or spaCy
+- TXT for text mining: with Python libraries like NLTK or spaCy

 For Educators

-- Export SRT for accessibility: Add captions to lecture recordings for students
+- SRT for accessibility: captions on lecture recordings

-- Export PDF for handouts: Provide students with lecture transcripts for review
+- PDF for handouts: lecture transcripts for review

-- Export DOCX for editing: Create study guides from lecture content
+- DOCX for editing: building study guides from lectures

 For Businesses

-- Export PDF for meeting minutes: Distribute transcript summaries to team members
+- PDF for meeting minutes: distribute summaries to the team

-- Export DOCX for editing: Turn raw transcripts into polished reports
+- DOCX for editing: turn raw transcripts into polished reports

-- Export JSON for CRM integration: Feed transcript data into customer databases
+- JSON for CRM integration: feed transcript data into customer databases

 Comparison: VidNotes vs. Other Tools